biancadevelop/SpotifyClone/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 1. create react app
    2.make firebase project
-3. create spotify account and go to developers section to get client id 4.create spotify.js to create redirect to authenticate and add scopes of what we are allowed to do in app 5.Get the access token from the Url
+2. create spotify account and go to developers section to get client id 4.create spotify.js to create redirect to authenticate and add scopes of what we are allowed to do in app 5.Get the access token from the Url
-6. installed a wrapper with  yarn add spotify-web-api-js to be able to interact with spotify
+3. installed a wrapper with yarn add spotify-web-api-js to be able to interact with spotify
+4. use context api so I dont need to do prop drilling for passing user down to children components